 '''

-C++
+C#

-adapter->add(servant, id);
+adapter.add(servant, id);

 '''

-Note the two arguments to add: the smart pointer to the servant and the object identity.
-Calling add on the object adapter adds the servant pointer and the servant's identity to the adapter's servant map and links the proxy for an Ice object to the correct servant instance in the server's memory as follows:
+Note the two arguments to add: the servant and the object identity.
+Calling add on the object adapter adds the servant and the servant's identity to the adapter's servant map and links the proxy for an Ice object to the correct servant instance in the server's memory as follows:

 - 1. The proxy for an Ice object, apart from addressing information, contains the identity of the Ice object.
 When a client invokes an operation, the object identity is sent with the request to the server. - 2.
 The object adapter receives the request, retrieves the identity, and uses the identity as an index into the servant map. - 3.
-If a servant with that identity is active, the object adapter retrieves the servant pointer from the servant map and dispatches the incoming request into the correct member function on the servant.
+If a servant with that identity is active, the object adapter retrieves the servant from the servant map and dispatches the incoming request into the correct method on the servant.